eloqdata/eloq-website/website/eloqkv/introduction.md

 # EloqKV: A Distributed Transactional KV store

-## Introduction

-In today's fast-paced digital landscape, speed and reliability are paramount.
-Latency is the enemy, and data integrity is a non-negotiable.
-Traditional caching solutions like Redis offer fast reads, but lack the robust transaction support needed for mission-critical applications.
-Introducing EloqKV, a revolutionary distributed transactional kv store, that shatters performance barriers while ensuring rock-solid data consistency.

 ## Achitecture

+EloqKV is a decoupled distributed database powered by Data Substrate, EloqData's groundbreaking new database foundation for the cloud era.

+Each EloqKV instance includes a frontend compute engine compatible with the Redis protocol, deployed together with the core TxService to handle data operations.
+A logically independent LogService handles Write Ahead Logging (WAL) to ensure persistence, and a Persistent Storage Service is deployed for checkpointing memory state and spill cold data over.

-EloqKV is a decoupled distributed database powered by Data Substrate.
-Its architecture includes a frontend compute engine compatible with the Redis protocol.
-Within Data Substrate, the TxService is responsible for caching hot data and managing transaction processing, while the LogService handles data persistence.
-LogService replicas are distributed across different availability zones (AZs) to ensure tolerance to AZ-level failures.
-The underlying storage layer supports pluggable key-value (KV) storages, such as AWS DynamoDB, Cassandra and Rocksdb.
-These cloud storage services store cold data for cache misses and provide high availability for baseline data.
+In EloqKV, TxService is responsible for concurrency control to handle transactional operations and maintain consistency.
+Logs can be replicated in LogService and can be distributed across different availability zones (AZs) to ensure tolerance to AZ-level failures.
+The storage service supports pluggable persistent storage engines such as local RocksDB, remote Cassandra cluster, and cloud storages such as AWS DynamoDB.
+The persistent storage keep cold data for cache misses and provide high availability against data loss during node failures.

 ![](./media/monocachedb_wp.png)

 ## Beyond Caching, Embracing Transactions

-Unlike its peers, EloqKV transcends the limitations of simple key-value stores.
-It seamlessly integrates full ACID (Atomicity, Consistency, Isolation, Durability) properties across distributed transactions and clusters.
+Unlike many distributed KV stores, EloqKV is full ACID (Atomicity, Consistency, Isolation, Durability) capable.
+It supports distributed transactions.
 This unlocks unprecedented functionality, empowering you to:

 - Ditch the Duo: Say goodbye to the cumbersome MySQL + Redis combo.
 EloqKV eliminates cache coherence issues entirely, simplifying your architecture and boosting efficiency.
 - Transactional Confidence: Ensure data integrity across reads and writes, even in complex distributed environments.